Rate Increase

 Our Commitment

 We are committed to providing high-quality drinking water, managing storm water, collecting and treating wastewater, and lighting our city’s streets.
-These critical services are essential in our daily lives and keep our city running, our communities healthy, and our economy growing.
+These critical services are essential in our daily lives and keep our city running, our communities safe and healthy, and support our economy growing.

 To ensure we continue to provide high-quality service requires careful and thoughtful planning and important investments in infrastructure.
-This is reflected in Salt Lake City Department of Public Utilities’ annual budget process and our proposed budget for Fiscal Year 2022-2023.
-Over the last several years, Public Utilities and City leaders have developed multi-year strategies of improving aging infrastructure, including several years of gradual rate increases, bonds, and loans to finance hundreds of millions of dollars of critical investment of critical infrastructure.
+This is reflected in Salt Lake City Department of Public Utilities’ annual budget process and our proposed budget for Fiscal Year 2023-2024.
+Over the last several years, Public Utilities and City leaders have developed multi-year strategies of improving aging infrastructure, including several years of gradual rate increases, bonds, and grants to finance hundreds of millions of dollars of capital investments in water infrastructure.

 Why Rate Changes?

-Rate changes are needed to fund the repair and replacement of aging infrastructure, make existing infrastructure resilient, ensure infrastructure and processes meet new standards and requirements, and to ensure our infrastructure can keep up with the demand.
+Rate changes are needed to fund the repair and replacement of aging water infrastructure, ensure infrastructure and processes meet federal and state regulatory obligations for safe drinking water, keep up with inflationary pressures, and recover from revenue loss due to drought conditions.
 The following are specific projects we are focused on:

 Rate changes allow us to provide quality and reliable services.